 Almost empty.

-If you are facing the same thing, trust me, you’re not alone.
-This is one of the most common Android phone problems.
-And most of the time, the files are not really “missing.”
-They are just hidden in places we don’t usually check.
+If you’re going through the same thing, trust me that you’re not alone.
+This is among the most frequent Android phone issues.
+And most of the time, those files are not truly “missing.”
+They are simply hidden in places that we don’t typically look.

 Common Causes of Phone Storage Full Issue